Nostradamos/plantjournal-api-sqlite3/README.md

 * Add strain?!
 * Don't always select id attributes
 * Improve performance for sql by only joining tables if necessary
+* Use CONSTANTS. and not hardcoded attribute/table names

 Development Notes/Coding Style
 ==============================